2002 Buffalo Bills season

 The 2002 season was the Buffalo Bills' 43rd as a franchise and 33rd in the National Football League.

 The Bills acquired veteran quarterback Drew Bledsoe from the New England Patriots on draft weekend in exchange for Buffalo's first-round pick in the 2003 draft, (the Bills later gained a first-round pick via a sign-and-trade of receiver Peerless Price, coming off a breakout season, to the Atlanta Falcons for their first-round pick in the 2003 draft).
 Bledsoe brought instant credibility to Buffalo's inept passing game; the Bills' offense scored the sixth most points in the AFC in 2002, after having scored the fifth fewest in the entire league the previous season.

+The Bills competed in a very competitive AFC East, but ultimately finished the season in last place at 8–8 and missed the playoffs for the third straight season.
+They were the only team in the division who didn't finish with a winning record or win 9 games during the season.

 The season saw the Bills change their uniform, which lasted until 2011.